networkoctopus/Silverletter/README.md

 Do not assume that other MacBook or MacBook Pro computers are compatible.
 The trimmed initramfs omits drivers and storage features this specific machine does not need.

-These closely related Intel-based MacBook Air computers are reasonable candidates, but are **untested unless stated otherwise**:
+These related Intel-based MacBook Air computers are reasonable candidates, but are **untested unless stated otherwise**:

 | Model identifier | Apple model | Confidence |
 | --- | --- | --- |